 Administrative units shall submit to the Department an annual plan that is a gifted education UIP addendum.
 In multi-district AUs or BOCES, member districts submit the UIP addendum.
-Multi-district AUs and BOCES submit a summary for improving gifted student performance that includes annual assurances and a proposed budget for the forthcoming fiscal year.
+Multi-district AUs and BOCES submit a summary for improving gifted student performance that

 The annual plan shall be integrated with a district's accountability UIP timelines, or no later than April 15.
 The UIP gifted education addendum, as the annual plan, shall include an action plan to meet designated targets.
 An AU shall submit an annual plan before receiving AU gifted education funds.
 Exception to this annual plan is for small rural districts that function on a bi-annual unified improvement plan submission.
 (C.R.S.
 22-11-303(4)(b))